 All Officers involved in the grievance process should receive appropriate support and training.
 This will be provided as part of a Corporate Learning & Development Programme.
-Contact the PM Learning & Development Team for further information
+Contact People Management for further information.

-16. Monitoring this Policy and Procedure
+16. Monitoring this Policy & Procedure

-The application of this policy and procedure will be monitored by the PM HR Team.
-All departments must ensure that they advise PM HR of all formal and informal grievances raised.
+The application of this policy and procedure will be monitored by People Management.
+All departments must ensure that they advise People Management of all formal and informal grievances raised.

-17. Ensuring Equality of Opportunity
+17. Ensuring Equality of Treatment

-All employees are required to adopt a positive, open and fair approach and ensure the Authority's Equality and Diversity Policy is adhered to and applied consistently to all irrespective of race, colour, nationality, ethnic or national origins, disability, religion and belief or non-belief, age, sex, gender reassignment, gender identity and gender expression, sexual orientation, pregnancy or maternity, marital or civil partnership status.
+This policy must be applied consistently to all employees irrespective of race, colour, ethnic or national origins (including citizenship), language, disability, religion, belief or non belief, age, sex, gender reassignment, sexual orientation, parental or marital/civil partnership status, pregnancy or maternity.